jesse-r-s-hines/wdio-obsidian-service/packages/wdio-obsidian-service/README.md

     framework: 'mocha',
     services: ["obsidian"],
-    // You can use any wdio reporter, but by default they show the chromium version instead of the
+    // You can use any wdio reporter, but by default they show the Chromium version instead of the
     // Obsidian version. obsidian-reporter is just a wrapper around spec-reporter that shows the
     // Obsidian version.
     reporters: ['obsidian'],